kirubyte-ai/Learning-With-AI-Projects/README.md

 ### 🎨 UI Enhancement

 ```
-Improve the UI to look like a premium product:
+Improve the UI styling to make it look like a premium product.

+Add:
-- Add hover effects, spacing, shadows
+- Smooth hover effects on button
+- Subtle animations (fade-in or scale)
-- Use smooth animations and better alignment
+- Better spacing and alignment
+- Stylish input fields with focus effects
+- A card-style result container with rounded corners and shadow

+Make it visually impressive for a portfolio project.
 ```

 ---